dotenv-org/dotenv-vault-core/README.md

 #### Should I commit my `.env.vault` file?

 Yes.
-It is safe and recommended to do so.
+It is safe and necessary to do so.
 It contains your encrypted envs, and your vault identifier.

+#### What happens if my `.env.vault` is missing?

+Dotenv Vault gracefully falls back to [dotenv](https://github.com/motdotla/dotenv) when `.env.vault` is missing.
+You will receive a warning that it is missing.

 #### Can I share the `DOTENV_KEY`?